Twisted Wire Bracelet: Project Instructions

 Your twisted wire bracelet is now ready to wear!

-© Eureka!
-Beads.
-These free beading instructions may be used for personal use only.
+© www.eurekabeads.com.au These free beading instructions may be used for personal use only.
 Visit www.eurekabeads.com.au for access to hundreds of free beading tutorials, creative inspiration, and expert tips.
-We are an Australia-based supplier, offering thousands of high-quality beads and jewellery-making products, with fast shipping Australia-wide.
-Explore our wide selection of beading materials, including glass beads, gemstone beads, findings, and stringing supplies to bring your projects to life!
+We are an Australia-based supplier, offering thousands of high-quality beads and jewellery-making products, with affordable prices and fast shipping Australia-wide.
+Explore our wide selection of beading materials, including glass beads, gemstone beads, seed beads, crystals, charms, findings, and stringing supplies to bring your projects to life!
+Whether you’re into DIY jewellery, bead weaving, macramé, or craft kits, we’ve got the supplies to support your creativity.
 [EX47212]

 Recent Posts